 - Head of Internal Audit, outsourced to EH Group.
-The Head of Internal Audit participates at the Audit Committee. - Head of Compliance, outsourced to EH Re AG.
-The Compliance Officer has a matrix manager who is the EH Group Compliance Officer.
-The Compliance Officer is also invited to the Integrity Committee, BoM and RiCo meetings where she presents the compliance status and issues; - Head of Risk, outsourced to EH Group Risk.
+The Head of Internal Audit participates in the Audit Committee; - The Compliance function is outsourced to EH Re AG.
+The Chief Compliance Officer has a matrix manager who is the EH Group Compliance Officer.
+The Chief Compliance Officer is also invited to the Integrity Committee, BoM and RiCo meetings where they present the compliance status and issues; - The Risk function is outsourced to EH Group Risk.
 There is a quarterly EH Re RiCo where the risk status is presented.
-The Key Function is also in direct contact with the CAA; - Responsible Actuary (Actuarial Function), outsourced to EH Group Actuarial Function.
+The CRO is also in direct contact with the CAA; - Responsible Actuary (Actuarial Function) is outsourced outsource to EH Group Actuarial Function.
 The Responsible Actuary prepares the quarterly LRC and presents it.
 The Responsible Actuary is also invited to the RiCo.

-Regarding SII regulation, Compliance, Actuarial Function and Internal Audit operate within the risk management framework which is composed of three lines of defence.
+Regarding SII regulation, Compliance, Actuarial Function and Internal Audit operate within the risk management framework which is composed of three lines of defense.